There are really only three core concepts you need to know and implement in order to get healthy and stay healthy:

-Living in a high vibrational way simply means caring for your body, mind, and spirit in a way that strengthens this natural pulsation.
+Living a healthy-vibe life simply means caring for your body, mind, and spirit in a way that strengthens this natural pulsation.
 It also means avoiding the kind of toxicity—whether it comes from a person, your environment or a food or substance you’re exposed to—that can bring it down.

 The ancient Greeks believed that the type of energy you took in determined what type of energy you had to put out, and my clinical experience tells me this is spot-on.
 It’s why I always see the best outcomes in people who not only took care of themselves physically but also surrounded themselves with love, kindness, and optimism.

-Here are a few examples of what a high vibrational life might include:
+Here are a few examples of what a healthy-vibe life might include: